Balwancia/Balwancia.github.io/C++.md

-C++programming language
+C++

-About C++ Programming.
-Multi-paradigm Language - C++ supports at least seven different styles of programming.
-Developers can choose any of the styles.
-General Purpose Language - You can use C++ to develop games, desktop apps, operating systems, and so on.; Speed - Like C programming, the performance of optimized C++ code is exceptional.; Object-oriented - C++ allows you to divide complex ...
+C++ is a powerful general-purpose programming language.
+It can be used to develop operating systems, browsers, games, and so on.
+C++ supports different ways of programming like procedural, object-oriented, functional, and so on.
+This makes C++ powerful as well as flexible.
 Source: https://www.programiz.com/cpp-programming